Group manager

 Vault

-The vault group has only rods as member. the base group should get read-only access.
+The vault group has only rods as member.
+The base group should get read-only access.
 Removal of a vault group through the group-manager is impossible.